luigi1809/connectedHives/doc/calibration.md

-# Scale calibration and scale setup
+# Scale cell calibration and arduino sketch upload

 Put a reference load on the scale.
 You know its weight and you want to calibrate the LoRa to report the same value.
 It is recommanded to use a heavy load (e.g. 50 Kg)